drcastillo/cmsc427/README.md

 Download MiniConda 32/64 bit version for Windows or Mac or Linux.
 Choose the appropriate installer for your operating system and architecture (Windows, macOS, or Linux, 64-bit or 32-bit)

+Step 2: Clone this repository

+Find a location on your computer and clone this repository.

-Step 2: Configuring a Conda Virtual Environment for CrewAI
+Step 3: Configuring the environment for CrewAI

+Once the environment is cloned change directories to the "cmsc427" directory and type in the following:

+conda

+/Users/davidcastillo/Desktop/dev/cmsc427%